Updated for June 2018

 A flavour of a wonderful dance weekender

-I was given so many must-do items, but sadly wanted to keep the list to ten.
+I was given so many suggestions for Must-do items, but sadly wanted to keep the list to ten.
 I hope that my selection gives a flavour of just what’s in store at next week’s Southport Weekender, and is particularly helpful to any First-Timers.
 The main programme is now available on line (see link below) and so everyone can start to plan their own Must-do list.

 A Must-pack List